kencannot/cybersecurity-portfolio/home-lab-network/README.md

-# Home Lab Network
+# Home Lab Network – Small Enterprise Environment

-This project is about building and securing a small virtual network using VirtualBox.
+This project simulates a small company network using VirtualBox virtual machines.
-It simulates a simple company environment with a server and clients, and basic security controls.
+I built a simple environment with a server and client machines, then applied basic security controls to practice real-world IT and cybersecurity skills.

+## Goals

+- Practice setting up and managing a small network in a lab.
+- Harden systems with basic security configurations.
+- Document changes clearly, similar to real IT/cyber work.